Aliases for ATP2A2 Gene

 GeneCards Summary for ATP2A2 Gene

 ATP2A2 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 2) is a Protein Coding gene.
-Diseases associated with ATP2A2 include darier disease and acrokeratosis verruciformis.
+Diseases associated with ATP2A2 include Darier Disease and Acrokeratosis Verruciformis.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Pre-NOTCH Expression and Processing.
 GO annotations related to this gene include calcium ion binding and enzyme binding.
 An important paralog of this gene is ATP2C1.

 UniProtKB/Swiss-Prot for ATP2A2 Gene